-- 1. Employee requirement to notify Employer of reason for an absence from work - 1.1.
-An Employee that is absent from work due to: - 1.1.1. personal illness or injury; or - 1.1.2. being required to provide care or support to an immediate family or household member due to illness or injury; or - 1.1.3. an unexpected emergency affecting an immediate family or household member, must give the Employer notice of the period, or expected period, of the absence and their likely return date as soon as practicable and provide appropriate evidence which may be a time after the absence has started.
+1. Employee requirement to notify Employer of reason for an absence from work

-- 1.2.
-An Employee that is unable to attend for work for any other reason must provide a reasonable explanation for the absence.
+- 1.1.
+An Employee must give the Employer notice of the period, or expected period, of absence and their likely return date as soon as practicable and provide appropriate evidence which may be a time after the absence has started, where an Employee is absent from work due to: - 1.1.1. personal illness or injury; or - 1.1.2. being required to provide care or support to an immediate family, household member or assistance animal due to illness or injury; or - 1.1.3. an unexpected emergency affecting an immediate family, household member or assistance animal, or - 1.1.4. attendance at a medical appointment with a Registered Practitioner. - 1.2.
+An Employee who is unable to attend work for any other reason must provide a reasonable explanation for the absence.
 Employees must comply with the notice and evidence requirements in the Agreement if they intend to apply for a form of leave to cover the absence. - 1.3.
-Where an Employee does not attend work and has not contacted their Employer, it will generally be appropriate for the Employer to try to contact the Employee the same day or the following day, for the purpose of inquiring about the Employee's welfare.
+Where an Employee does not attend work, is not on approved leave and has not contacted their Employer, it will generally be appropriate for the Employer to try to contact the Employee the same day or the following day, for the purpose of inquiring about the Employee's welfare.